How do college students make money online legitimately?

 Ultimately, while you can do a number of things online to make pocket change, making some decent money online takes more effort.

-In order to make good money online, should either utilize some of those skills you already have (such as by freelancing), or learn some new skills that you can generate an income from.
+In order to make good money online, should either utilise some of those skills you already have (such as by freelancing), or learn some new skills that you can generate an income from.

-Ideally, seeking out a community or membership program where you can connect to people in the same boat and get support – is a good idea.
+Ideally, joining a training program, or a community, where you can connect to people in the same boat and get support – is a good idea.

 Do you have an idea how you’d like to make money in college?
 Leave me a comment below!